Sage-Bionetworks/synapsePythonClient/docs/getting_started/basics.rst

 Getting Updates
 ===============

-To get information about new versions of the client, see:
+To get information about new versions of the client, see :doc:`../api/Versions`
-- :py:func:`synapseclient.check_for_updates`